Usernyagah/Usernyagah/README.md

 ## 🚀 About Me

 I'm a passionate developer who loves to create beautiful and functional applications.
-My journey in tech started [your story here] and I've been coding ever since.
+My journey in tech started 2019 and I've been coding ever since.

 - 🔭 I'm currently working on E-commerce Platform.
 - 🌱 I'm currently learning Devops.